processing/p5.js/contributor_docs/documentation_style_guide.md

 - Use simple tables and tabular formats.
 Avoid span tags (such as rowspan and colspan).
 Tables prove to be difficult for screen readers.

 **Accessibility terminology**

+The following terminiology is adapted from the WordPress documentation guidelines for [Writing inclusive documentation](https://make.wordpress.org/docs/style-guide/general-guidelines/inclusivity/#accessibility-terminology).
+For more background on people-first language, see the CDC's guide on [Communicating With and About People with Disabilities](https://www.cdc.gov/ncbddd/disabilityandhealth/materials/factsheets/fs-communicating-with-people.html).

 | Recommended |	Not Recommended |
 | -- | -- |